mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

     a_pol_obj = Polaris(spline_coefficient=80, ...)
     a_pol_obj.create_vanadium(...)

-Will create a new vanadium run with the spline coefficient set to 80.
-Note that until create_vanadium is created again in this example any future data which is focused will implicitly use the splines with a coefficient of 80.
+This will create a new vanadium run with the spline coefficient set to 80.
+Note that until create_vanadium is run again in this example any future data will implicitly use the splines with a coefficient of 80.

 If you wish to change or view the advanced configuration files these can be found under